reddy-preetham/dist_project/README.txt

 	Set using attribute 'client_timeout' in test case config file.
 Check user manual.
 	Implemented in client.da

-Bugs and Limitations:
-	Syncing of replicas which are behind is not implemented in the code.
-	Any test case which simulates syncing of replicas might result in bugs.

 Main files:
 	Driver code : main.da